Exhibitor Rules and Regulations

 Exhibitors are responsible for obtaining permission or the license to use any copyrighted work that is performed, broadcasted, or displayed by such Exhibitor during the TASA/TASB Convention and to be prepared to furnish proof to TASA/TASB of compliance with all intellectual property laws, including but not limited to copyright laws, if requested.
 Each Exhibitor assumes full liability for any infringement of intellectual property rights committed by or on behalf of such Exhibitor and agrees to hold TASA/TASB and its employees and agents harmless and to assume all costs and damages for any direct or indirect liability TASA/TASB may incur by such infringement.
 For any infringement committed, each Exhibitor agrees to assume the duty to defend, including paying for all costs associated with the infringement defense, giving TASA/TASB the right to control litigation and choice of counsel.
 The provisions of this section shall survive the termination of this Contract.

-A. INDEMNITY TO TASA/TASB: Exhibitor agrees to defend and indemnify TASA/TASB, including their respective employees and agents, and hold and save them harmless from and against all claims, actions, damages, losses, expenses and liabilities arising out of the act, omission, negligence, or misconduct of Exhibitor or any of its employees, agents or contractors at the Convention Center, including the Exhibit Hall and Exhibitor's assigned space, for the Convention under this Contract.
-Additionally, Exhibitor releases TASB/TASB from any liability relating to the loss of or damage to Exhibitor's goods or property at the Convention Center.
+- PROTECTION FOR TASA/TASB: Exhibitor agrees to defend and indemnify TASA/TASB, including their respective employees and agents, and hold and save them harmless from and against all claims, actions, damages, losses, expenses and liabilities arising out of the act, omission, negligence, or misconduct of Exhibitor or any of its employees, agents or contractors at the Convention Center, including the Exhibit Hall and Exhibitor's assigned space, for the Convention under this Contract.
+Exhibitor releases TASB/TASB from any liability relating to the loss of or damage to Exhibitor's goods or property at the convention center.
+Exhibitor agrees that TASA/TASB’s maximum liability under this Contract will not exceed the total amount Exhibitor paid to TASA/TASB pursuant to this Contract.
 The provisions of this section shall survive the termination of this Contract.

-B. INDEMNITY TO HOST CITY: Exhibitor agrees to defend and indemnify the Host City, the owner of the Exhibit Hall, and hold and save it harmless from and against all claims, actions, damages, losses, expenses and liabilities arising out of the act, omission, negligence, or misconduct of Exhibitor or any of its employees, agents or contractors at the Convention Center, including the Exhibit Hall and Exhibitor's assigned space, for the Convention under this Contract.
-Additionally, Exhibitor releases the Host City from any liability relating to the loss or damage to Exhibitor's goods or property at the Convention Center.
+- PROTECTION FOR HOST CITY: Exhibitor agrees to defend and indemnify the Host City, the owner of the Exhibit Hall, and hold and save it harmless from and against all claims, actions, damages, losses, expenses and liabilities arising out of the act, omission, negligence, or misconduct of Exhibitor or any of its employees, agents or contractors at the Convention Center, including the Exhibit Hall and Exhibitor's assigned space, for the Convention under this Contract.
+Exhibitor releases the host city from any liability relating to the loss or damage to Exhibitor's goods or property at the convention center.
 The provisions of this section shall survive the termination of this Contract.

-C. Failure by the Exhibitor to comply with these rules and regulations as agreed by the parties or the breach of any representation, warranty, or guarantee by the Exhibitor shall render the Exhibitor liable for direct and consequential damages, expenses, allocations of overhead, etc., including, but not limited to, reasonable attorneys' fees.
+- Failure by the Exhibitor to comply with these rules and regulations as agreed by the parties or the breach of any representation, warranty, or guaranty by the Exhibitor shall render the Exhibitor liable for damages, including, but not limited to, reasonable attorney fees.

-TASA/TASB reserves the right to make such additional conditions, rules, and regulations as TASA/TASB deems necessary to enhance the success of the TASA/TASB Convention.
-Failure of TASA/TASB to declare any violation of these rules immediately upon occurrence thereof, or delay in taking any action in connection therewith, shall not waive such violation.
-TASA/TASB shall have the right to declare any violation at any time and take such action as might be lawful or authorized hereunder, either in law or in equity.
-The receipt of any rent or payment by TASA/TASB, with or without knowledge of any breach or violation by TASA/TASB of any conditions, terms, or covenants, hereunder shall not be determined or considered as a waiver of any provision hereunder.
-Any and all matters and questions not specifically covered by these exhibit regulations shall be subject to the decision of TASA/TASB and may be amended at any time by TASA/TASB in the interest of the exhibit and notice thereof shall be binding on the Exhibitors equally with the foregoing in these exhibit regulations.
+TASA/TASB reserves the right to make ancillary rules and regulations, as TASA/TASB deems necessary or appropriate to enhance the success of the TASA/TASB Convention, in the form of the Exhibitor Service Kit or other written format that provides notice to Exhibitor.
+However, any such ancillary rules and regulations shall not conflict with the terms of this Contract or otherwise diminish either party’s rights hereof.
+Failure of TASA/TASB to declare any violation of the Contract immediately upon occurrence thereof, or delay in taking any action in connection therewith, shall not waive such violation.
+TASA/TASB shall have the right to declare any violation at any time and take any action authorized by this Contract or by law.
+Any and all matters not specifically covered by these rules and regulations shall be subject to the decision of TASA/TASB, consistent with this Contract.

-Exhibitors will be provided with a media kit containing material that exhibitors may use in their promotional material as a Convention exhibitor.
-Exhibitors may only use that media kit material, must follow the guidelines established in the media kit, and should not copy or manipulate TASA, TASB or TASA/TASB Convention logos, trademarks, or other intellectual property without their prior written permission.
-Unless otherwise set out in a separate written agreement, it must be obvious that any material created by Exhibitor is created and owned by Exhibitor and does not imply that TASA, TASB or the TASA/TASB Convention created or endorsed the material.
+Exhibitor will be provided with a media kit containing material that exhibitors may use in their promotional material as a Convention exhibitor.
+Exhibitor may only use that media kit material, must follow the guidelines established in the media kit, and cannot copy or manipulate TASA, TASB or TASA/TASB Convention logos, trademarks, or other intellectual property without their prior written permission.
+Unless otherwise set out in a separate written agreement, any promotional material must not indicate or imply that TASA, TASB or the TASA/TASB Convention created or endorsed the material or Exhibitor.
 Exhibitor's material must not be misleading about its relationship with TASA, TASB or the TASA/TASB Convention as an exhibitor.
 Nothing in this Contract makes Exhibitor a Convention sponsor, underwriter, or endorser; thus Exhibitor shall not communicate or imply otherwise.

-Venue for any legal proceeding concerning this Contract shall be in Travis County, Austin, Texas.
+This Contract is governed by Texas law and venue for any legal proceeding concerning this Contract shall lie in the state or federal courts located in Travis County, in Austin, Texas.

 The Exhibitor agrees that it shall remain obligated to TASA/TASB under all clauses of this Contract that expressly or by implication survive the expiration of the period contemplated by this Contract.